bsygo/bimanual_handover/README.md

 - handover\_mover: parameters for the handover\_mover
     - grasp\_pose\_mode: sets how the pipeline determines the grasp pose of the hand relative to the gripper.
 Options are "pc" and "fixed".
 If set to "pc", the grasp pose is determined by the point cloud reading of the object.
 Otherwise, the point cloud collection step is skipped entirely and hardcoded values are used.
 This option influences the training.
     - handover\_pose\_mode: sets how the pipeline chooses the handover pose.
 Options are "fixed", "load\_sample", or "random\_sample".
 The first option uses fixed values for the handover pose.
 The option "load\_sample" samples the handover pose from available poses provided by the file specified in the next paramter.
 Otherwise, "random\_sample" samples random handover poses from a grid before the robot.
 Both sampling strategies continue until they find a handover pose below the hardcoded threshold determined through workspace analyses in the thesis or they checked all poses.
 Highly relevant for training
+    - side\_sample\_file: only relevant if handover\_pose\_mode is set to load\_sample.
+Determines the rosbag with the handover poses to sample from for side grasps.
+The file has to be under data/workspace\_analysis.
+Only relevant for training if set to load\_sample.
-    - sample\_file: only relevant if handover\_pose\_mode is set to load\_sample.
-Determines the rosbag with the handover poses to sample from.
+    - top\_sample\_file: only relevant if handover\_pose\_mode is set to load\_sample.
+Determines the rosbag with the handover poses to sample from for top grasps.
 The file has to be under data/workspace\_analysis.
 Only relevant for training if set to load\_sample.
     - debug: provide additional output for debugging.
     - verbose: print additional output to the console of debug is also set to True.
     - write\_time: write the time it takes to find a handover pose into a .txt file.
 This file will be written under data/records.
 Turn off for training.